DAAHNYUAD/daahnyuad.github.io/_posts/2026-01-27-GitHub-Education-VSCode-S26.md

 ## Getting Started with GitHub Education and Customizing Your Site

 Here we look at three important steps to getting on track for [Distant Coding](https://anastasiasalter.net/DistantCoding/transcript.html): verifying your GitHub Education activation, setting up VSCode with your GitHub Education account, and making simple customizations to your Minimal Mistakes template.
+An introduction to GitHub Copilot agent mode can be found [here](https://code.visualstudio.com/blogs/2025/02/24/introducing-copilot-agent-mode).

 <!--more-->